protopopov1122/8SMC1/docs/math.md

 * mathematical operations - +, -, \*, /, ^
 * predefined variable referencing
 * predefined function calling

-By default, only 'x' variable is predefined and may be safely used.
+By default, only `x` variable may be predefined.
 Some C library math functions are also included:
 ```
 sin(x) - sine
 cos(x) - cosine